BenoitClaveau/qwebs-auth-jwt/README.md

   });
 };

 exports = module.exports = MyService; //Return a class.
-Qwebs will instanciate it;
+Qwebs will create it;
 ```

 ### Use $auth to authenticate user